 The best Scottish West Coast daytrips from Lochend

 A wonderful drive twixt ben and glen, giving you a really proper hit of dramatic Highland scenery starting only 20 minutes from Lochend when you reach the shores of Loch Lubnaig.
 At the end of the loch, a quick one-mile detour to Balquhidder brings you to Rob Roy’s grave, then it’s on past Glen Ogle viaduct to Tyndrum.

-Stop here at the Real Food Cafe, then the mountain scenery really becomes magnficent, with Glencoe’s much photographed Buchaille Etive Mhor (as seen in Skyfall) looming majestically over the top of Glencoe.
+Stop here at the Real Food Cafe or the famous Green Welly Stop, then the mountain scenery really becomes magnificent, with Glencoe’s much photographed Buchaille Etive Mhor (as seen in Skyfall) looming majestically over the top of Glencoe.
 Pull over into the layby for breathtaking views of The Three Sisters, then on to the excellent Glencoe Visitor Centre for lunch and a fascinating exhibit on the notorious 1692 massacre.

-Oban (aka Gateway to the Isles) is the main west coast town with a bustling vibe and sweeping views of Kerrera and Mull – only two hours from Lochend via Tyndrum (see the route description above).
-From Oban, you could turn the drive into a really spectacular loop, returning via Lochgilphead, Inverary, Loch Fyne Oyster Bar, the Arrochar Alps and Loch Lomond, a three-hour return that would show you a huge chunk of the West Coast.
+Oban (aka Gateway to the Isles) is the main west coast town with a bustling vibe and sweeping views of Kerrera and Mull.
+Only two hours from Lochend via Tyndrum (see the route description above), it's easily doable as a day trip from here.
+From Oban, you could turn the drive into a really spectacular loop, returning via Lochgilphead, Inverary, Loch Fyne Oyster Bar, the Arrochar Alps and Loch Lomond, a three-hour return that would show you a huge chunk of the Scotland's beautiful West Coast.